Residual land value or property development profit margin: Which is better?

-Valuation Based On Cost per plot ratio metre
+Valuation based on cost per plot ratio metre

 The price per plot ratio metre benchmark is calculated by dividing a development site's selling price or appraised value by the permissible plot ratio area.
-This standard is primarily utilised in the construction of commercial structures.
+This standard is primarily utilized in the construction of commercial structures.

 Most commercial construction sites have zoning requirements that specify a maximum plot ratio.
 Always examine the price per plot ratio metre when purchasing this sort of property, as it will differ from the price per square metre and from property to property.